Enriching continuous Lagrange finite element approximation spaces using neural networks: Numerical results

-However, the enriched approaches proposed require using the prior PINN $u_\theta$, which also includes its cost of use.
-For this reason, it will be interesting to look at these same costs on a set of parameters, say of size $n_p=100$.
-Since we are in the context of parametric PINN, we can estimate that the computational cost of solving \eqref{eq:Lap2D} on this sample of $n_p$ parameters corresponds, for the additive approach, to $n_p$ times its number of dofs plus the cost of using PINN (i.e. its total number of weights), thus $n_p\times N_\text{dofs}+N_\text{weights}$ (with $N_\text{dofs}$ the number of dofs associated to the additive approach).
+However, the enriched approaches proposed require using the prior PINN $u_\theta$, which also includes its inference cost.
+For this reason, it is also interesting to study these same costs on a set of parameters, say of size $n_p=100$.
+Since we are in the context of parametric PINN, we can estimate that the computational cost of solving~\eqref{eq:Lap2D} on this sample of $n_p$ parameters corresponds, for the additive approach, to $n_p$ times its number of dofs plus the cost of using PINN (i.e. its total number of weights), thus $n_p\times N_\text{dofs}+N_\text{weights}$ (with $N_\text{dofs}$ the number of dofs associated to the additive approach).
 For standard FEM, this cost is equivalent to $n_p$ times its estimated number of dofs $n_p\times N_\text{dofs}$ (with $N_\text{dofs}$ the number of dofs associated with standard FEM).
 We will then compare these costs for a set of $n_p=100$ parameters, considering the same error $e$ to be achieved for both methods.
-The results are presented in \cref{tab:case1_2D_costs100}.

-\begin{remark} Note that the \cref{tab:case1_2D_costs100} (right sub-table) is, in fact, only an estimate of the real cost of solving $n_p$ problems.
+The results are presented in \cref{tab:case1_2D_costs100}. \RTwo{Note that these results (right subtable) are, in fact, only an estimate of the real cost of solving $n_p$ problems.
 In practice, the number of degrees of freedom $N_\text{dofs}$ associated with each method depends on the parameter itself.
-The error to be achieved $e$ will require more or less fine meshes for each parameter. \end{remark}
+The error to be achieved $e$ will require more or less fine meshes for each parameter.}

-In \cref{tab:case1_2D_costs100} for $n_p=1$ (left subtable), we can see that the cost of the additive method is generally lower than that of standard FEM, even though they are of the same range.
+In \cref{tab:case1_2D_costs100}, for $n_p=1$ (left subtable), we can see that the cost of the additive method is generally lower than that of standard FEM, even though they are of the same range.
 However, it is important to note that these are not entirely comparable: in fact, a large part of the cost of the additive method lies in PINN prediction, which will be more or less well estimated depending on a number of hyper-parameters (number of epochs, learning rate, etc.).
 If we then take $n_p=100$ (right subtable), we can see that the cost of standard FEM becomes radically higher than with the additive approach.
-This is why the improved approach is particularly interesting for solving the \eqref{eq:Lap2D} problem on a set of parameters.
+This is why the improved approach is particularly interesting for solving the~\eqref{eq:Lap2D} problem on a set of parameters.

-\paragraph{Integration of analytical functions} \mbox{} \\
+\boldparagraph{Integration of analytical functions}